Hbretonniere/interactive_plots/tutorials/basics.md

 ### That's pretty !

-Now, we'll continue our exploration with another interesting behaviour : `event` can also recognize the **difference between a righ click and a left click** (`ctrl click` should work if you don't have a mouse).
+Now, we'll continue our exploration with another interesting behaviour : `event` can also recognize the **difference between a right click and a left click** (`ctrl click` should work if you don't have a mouse).
 ### Try It !
 Right click and left click on the plot